Skip to main content

 The same tax scales apply as for individual taxation.

-Except in the cases expressly provided for in the Personal Income Tax regulations, the joint declaration does not entail the extension of any of the limits that affect certain deductible items.
+Except in cases expressly provided for in the Personal Income Tax regulations, the joint declaration does not entail the extension of any of the limits that affect certain deductible items.

-The negative items determined in joint taxation will be offset, in the case of subsequent individual taxation, exclusively by those taxpayers to whom they correspond.
+Negative items determined in joint taxation will be offset, in the case of subsequent individual taxation, exclusively by those taxpayers to whom they correspond.